Many factors can influence a customer’s decision making.

 It’s reported that for every $1 businesses spend on influencer marketing, they get $6.50 back.
 Those in the top 13% get $20 back.

-Now, that’s what I call rock solid ROI.
+Now, that’s what we call rock solid ROI.

 After you’ve got your endorsements, you can display them on your website.